michelangelox/XlmAddGenBalance/README.md

 It is fully compliant with BIP 39 and BIP 44, using the stellar-hd-wallet library for address generation.

 The reason I questioned my valid seed, is that after the 1.4.1 firmware on March 6th, 2018, suddenly my Ledger wallet displayed a brand new XLM address, which of course contained 0 Lumens.
-This same scenario seems to have hapebe to several others, right after a firmware update.
+This same scenario seems to have happened to several others, right after the firmware update.
 I am still attemping to retrieve a substantial amount of Lumens on the address that my Ledger wallet was providing me originally, before the firmware upgrade.
 Although I am 99.99999% sure of the seed I used, I wanted to verify with a tool like this, to attempt every possible combination of every seed, password and several derivations path deep to ensure it wasn't a mistake of mine.

 I have narrowed it down to the moment of the firmware upgrade.
 Feel free to reach out to share yor experience with me.
 I'd love to know about others who have experienced the same issue.